PXR05/kanade/README.md

 - **Album Art:** Displays album art directly in the terminal (if available).

 > [!IMPORTANT]
-> Kanade requires [ffmpeg](https://ffmpeg.org) installed on your system for video to audio conversion when downloading from YouTube.
+> Kanade requires [ffmpeg](https://ffmpeg.org) for video to audio conversion.
+It will be downloaded automatically if not found in your PATH.

 ## Dependencies